 The late-Romanesque church was built of bricks in a monk bond.
 It was a relatively simple and small building, consisting of a rectangular nave with interior dimensions of 7.8 x 13.7 meters and a narrower chancel, also on a quadrilateral plan, 6 meters long on each side.
-The two parts were separated by a semicircular chancel arcade with a pattern without profiled corners.
+The two parts were separated by a semicircular chancel arcade with a pattern without moulded corners.

 The nave walls were originally devoid of buttresses, so its interior was not covered with a vault, but only with a wooden ceiling.
 In the smooth side walls, window openings were highly pierced, semicircular, splayed on both sides, probably framed with ceramic jambs.
 The outermost windows at the west wall were round, and the stepped oculus in the west facade was similarly cylindrical.
 Its opening was filled with a rosette made of six radially arranged bricks.
 Below it there was a recess with a semicircular crown and on the sides two small windows with a shape similar to the recess.
 Over the oculus, a triangular gable was placed, raised in the Gothic period and equipped with four circular blendes with a rhombic pattern.
 There was also a place in the façade for the main entrance to the church, embedded in a stepped, semicircular portal.
 It was flanked by two columns of pink sandstone carrying a simple brick archivolt.

 The presbytery, devoid of buttresses, may also initially have been covered with a wooden ceiling.
 The interior was illuminated by two windows in the side walls and another oculus in the eastern wall.
 In the thirteenth century, or during the renovation in the fifteenth century, the chancel was covered with a cross-rib vault of an original form, for which it is difficult to find close analogies.
-It received guiding and diagonal ribs with a shaft profile, the latter suspended separately.
+It received guiding and diagonal ribs with a shaft moulding, the latter suspended separately.
 In the devoid of corbels confluence, the ribs were narrowed and gradually embedded into the walls in the form of straight ends made of bricks set at the edge.

 At the beginning of the 16th century, the church was enlarged by the late Gothic chapel of St. Stanislaus on the north side and a four-sided tower on the north-west side, in the corner between the nave and the new chapel.
 Perhaps during this period a small sacristy was also built on the northern side of the presbytery.
 The tower was supported by corner, massive buttresses, and its façades were pierced with semicircular windows and an entrance portal.
 The ground floor was covered with a wooden ceiling and opened onto the nave and the chapel.
 The second floor was the attic of the tower used to suspend bells.